Intracranial Hypotension Overview

 Many medical conditions can cause headaches accompanied by other neurological symptoms.
 Contact a medical professional if you are having symptoms.

-Treatments for Intracranial Hypotension
+Intracranial Hypotension Treatments

 Depending on the cause of the cerebrospinal fluid leak, symptoms may resolve on their own.
 Your doctor may initially recommend bed rest, drinking more fluids, increasing your caffeine intake, and taking pain relievers.